MrMetric/block_thingy/README.md

 ## License

 GPLv3, with one exception: creating non-free plugins is permitted.
+Opinions as to whether or not the GPL allows this vary, so I am explicitly allowing it here.
+If the maintainers of any GPL libraries I use object to this, let me know and I will stop using your library.

 ## TODO
  * add a more useful error message for when game files are not found
- * add frustum culling
+ * add frustum culling for chunks
- * make meshing faster
+ * make block accesses faster (this will make meshing and light propagation faster)
  * add other meshing methods [[1]](http://0fps.net/2012/07/07/meshing-minecraft-part-2/) [[2]](https://blackflux.wordpress.com/2014/02/23/meshing-in-voxel-engines-part-1/)
- * make texturing suck less
- * allow using image formats other than PNG
+ * allow using image formats other than PNG (JPEG, WebP, BMP, …)
- * improve build instructions
  * make physics framerate-independent
  * move the commands from `Game` to somewhere else
  * separate chunk data / rendering (this decouples meshing from chunking, and has the side benefit of allowing mesh dimensions to not match chunks)
- * use events more (look at: keypress, mousemove, …)
+ * use an event queue and use events more (look at: keypress, mousemove, …)
  * continue running when adding inotify watches fails
  * watch files on Windows®
+ * add more things to the feature list
  * other stuff that I am too lazy to say here

 ## Note